kalisio/feathers-keycloak-listener/docs/Configuration.md

 ## Endpoint and access token

-Your application will define the endpoint to send the JSON to:
+Your application will define the endpoint to send the JSON to, using the standard Feathers mechanism:

 ````
 app.use('/api/keycloak-events', new KeycloakListenerService({